-21 The net result of all the aforementioned judgments and constitutional amendments, are the following:
+21. The net result of all the aforementioned judgments and constitutional amendments, are the following:

 (a) The appointments/promotions of SC/ST employees in a cadre shall be limited to the prescribed quota of 15% and 7 1⁄2% respectively of the cadre strength.
-Once the total number of posts in a cadre are filled according to the roster points, vacancies falling in the cadre shall be filled up only by the same category of persons.
-(R.K.Sabharwal's case decided on 10.2.1995)
+Once

-(b) There shall be reservation in promotion if such reservation is necessary on account of the in adequacy of representation of S.Cs/S.Ts (85th Constitutional Amendment and M.Nagaraja's case)
+(b) There shall be reservation in promotion if such reservation is necessary on account of the inadequacy of representation of S.Cs/S.Ts (85th Constitutional Amendment and M.Nagaraja's case)